hygieia/hygieia/pages/hygieia/api/api.md

 You can install Hygieia by creating a Docker image.
 This section gives detailed instructions to create a Docker image for the API layer.

-For instructions on installing all components Hygieia, see [Build Docker](../Build/builddocker.md).
+For instructions on installing all components of Hygieia, see [Build Docker](../Build/builddocker.md).

 To create a Docker image for Hygieia's API layer, execute the following steps: